 Checks can be mailed to Maine Cancer Foundation (170 US Route 1, Suite 250, Falmouth, ME 04105).
-Unfortunately, we cannot currently accept cash donations.
 If you receive a cash donation, you have a few options.
 You can deposit that money and write a check or make a credit card donation, or email [email protected] to set up a time to drop it at MCF.

-We are tentatively planning to host a one-day celebration event and Expo on Sunday, September 20, if social distancing guidelines allow.
-We will communicate details as we get closer, but please pencil that into your calendar.
+We are tentatively planning to host an in person celebration event and Expo this summer if social distancing guidelines allow.
+We will communicate details as we get closer.
 If you are unable to attend, we will also offer alternative ways to receive your items.